About the Air Quality Levels

 Hazardous

-Health alert: everyone may experience more serious health effects
+Health alert: everyone may experience more serious health

 Everyone should avoid all outdoor exertion